The Difference Between a Dutch Oven & A Camp Dutch Oven

 Did you know that Lodge Manufacturing Company, started in South Pittsburg, Tennessee, in 1896, was initially named the Blacklock Foundry after Joseph Lodge's friend and minister?
 Then in 1910, the foundry burned down, and the company was rebuilt as Lodge Manufacturing Company.

 Today, the CEO and the Chairman of the Board are great-grandsons of founder Joseph Lodge.
-They have been able to keep the business in the family, continue growing their product line, and improve manufacturing methods.
+They have kept the business in the family, continue growing their product line, and improve manufacturing methods.

 A Little Dutch Oven History